|

 1.)
 Set your hook early and often

-all know, “hooking” is the key in commercial
+we all know, “hooking” is the key in commercial

 songs.
-Hooking is the ability to grab the attention and
+Hooking is the ability to grab the attention and interest

-a song should hook the listener within 60 seconds.
+should hook the listener within 60 seconds.

 While